SomeWeekendReading/someweekendreading.github.io/_posts/2021-04-19-politics-vs-mask-and-vaccine-use.md

   saved lives.
 In each group, they show the date of adoption of the policy.
 Clearly early required masking saved lives.

-__Conclusion:__ The empirical data on high COVID-19 rates indicate that early mask policy saved lives, required mask policy saved lives, and early mask policy saved lives.
+__Conclusion:__ The empirical data on high COVID-19 rates indicate that compliance with mask policy saved lives, early mask policy saved lives, and required mask policy saved lives.
 Anybody who argues otherwise has other priorities than saving lives, and that is _bad._

 I'm kind of surprised we need the scientific literature to tell us things this obvious.